2012 Carolina Panthers season

-The 2012 season was the Carolina Panthers' 18th in the National Football League and their second under head coach Ron Rivera.
-A day after the Panthers loss to the Dallas Cowboys, general manager Marty Hurney was fired.
-Until a new general manager was hired (that hire eventually being Dave Gettleman), director of football operations Brandon Beane served as interim GM.
+The 2012 season was the Carolina Panthers' 18th in the National Football League (NFL) and their second under head coach Ron Rivera.
+A day after the Panthers' loss to the Dallas Cowboys, general manager Marty Hurney was fired.
+Until a new general manager was hired (that hire eventually being Dave Gettleman), director of football operations Brandon Beane served as interim general manager.
 In a statistical rarity, the team lost the first 13 of their game-opening coin tosses, an event with a 1 in 8,192 probability.
 In the 13th game, the Panthers asked fans on Facebook to make the call, but the vote ended in a 50/50 tie.
+This was Hurney's final season of his first stint as general manager in Carolina, he would be brought back in the 2018 season.